 To this suggestion Jesus answers through many of His parables with a resounding "NO!"
-The Old Testament saints were meant to live in constant expectation, the apostles were meant to live in constant expectation of Jesus' imminent return.
+The Old Testament saints were meant to live in constant expectation, the apostles were meant to live in constant expectation, and we too are meant to live in constant expectation of Jesus' imminent return.
 If that presents our western minds with a challenge then so be it.
 But let us take seriously the exhortation to live in the light of His coming.